• Skip to primary navigation

 How Boomers Are Reshaping and Redefining "Retirement"

-My first retirement reality bite came when I was in my mid-20s.
-I saw first-hand the utter devastation of a large company going bankrupt and the effects it had on the oldest employees.
+My first reality check about retirement came when I was in my mid-20s.
+I saw firsthand the utter devastation when a large company goes bankrupt and the effects it has on the oldest employees.
 It’s a hard thing to forget.

-When I had the chance to join Fidelity Investments in 1992, I thought it would be a fun job at a cool and well-respected company.
-It turned into an amazing journey focused on helping people get ready to enter retirement.
+In my early 30s, I had the chance to join Fidelity Investments in 1992.
+I thought it would be a fun job at a cool, well-respected company.
+It became an amazing journey focused on helping people get ready for retirement.
 I didn’t want reality to bite them in the you-know-what!

-So, my career passion is all about retirement and how Baby Boomers can and are reinventing retirement.
-I believe that every financial decision is a retirement decision – – not just the dollars you sock away in your retirement plan at work or an IRA.
+Somewhat inadvertently, my career passion became all about retirement.
+As a Baby Boomer myself, I was particularly interested in how other Boomers were reinventing retirement.
+I believe that every financial decision is a retirement decision—not just the dollars you sock away in your retirement plan at work or an IRA.
 (By the way, you do have an IRA, right?)

-My life passion is my family.
+My life’s passion is my family.
 I am a wife, mother, daughter, aunt, and now a great-aunt.
 It is the time spent with my family that I treasure most.

 Here are a few tidbits I thought you’d find interesting about me:

-• Happily married to wonderful hubby, Dan, my college sweetheart.
-The first 35 years have been great, and we are wondering what’s in store for the next 35?
-If you are wondering too, take a look at my blog post: Ten Things We’ve Learned On Our Next Ten Adventure.
+• I am happily married to my wonderful husband, Dan, my college sweetheart.
+The first 43 years together have been great.
+We’re wondering what’s in store for the next few decades.
+If you’re wondering too, take a look at how we started our transition at age 55: Ten Things We’ve Learned On Our Next Ten Adventure.
+And then how we revised our initial plans: Our Next 10 Adventure: An Update and An Extension

-• Obsessed with my family ancestry.
-I feel like I’m getting to know those old Scots and French and English ancestors up close and personal.
+• Knowing nothing about my family history, I’ve become obsessed with my family ancestry.
+I feel like I’m getting to know those old Scots, French, and English ancestors up close and personal.
+One branch of my tree dates to a 1639 arrival in Rhode Island!

-• Falling behind in creating scrapbooks and photo albums – especially of my girls.
+• Since I was a 10-year-old girl, I’ve been scrapbooking.
+But I’ve fallen behind in creating scrapbooks and photo albums—especially of my kids.
 Need to get back on track before I forget everything.

-• An excellent cook and baker, but not good enough to be on The Great British Baking Show (or any other cooking show!).
-You will find successful retirement “recipes” in the “Marcia’s Retirement Kitchen” part of the website, plus some other tasty recipes for baking.
+• While I’m an excellent cook and baker, I’m not good enough to be on The Great British Baking Show (or any other cooking show!).
+And I mostly boycott making dinner these days, so there’s that.

-• Really unhappy when I have to clean up the kitchen or do laundry.
+• Like many others, I’m really unhappy when I have to clean up the kitchen or do laundry.
+Dan, oh Dan, where are you?

-• Lucky that my best days include talking to interesting people about their real-life stories.
-You can read about some of these stories in my Boomers In Action section.
+• After 20 years of having my own business, I continually feel lucky that my best days include talking to interesting people about their real-life stories.

 On the professional front, I have built a lot of retirement knowledge over the years:

-• 26 years (who’s counting?) leading retirement marketing, retirement income, product development and training efforts around the country for large financial services companies and financial advisors.
+• 35 years (but who’s counting?) leading retirement marketing, retirement income, product development, and training efforts around the country for large financial services companies and financial advisors.

-• 13+ years as a Retirement Business Consultant where I help financial firms and advisors develop and grow their retirement businesses.
+• 20+ years as a retirement business consultant, where I help financial firms, employers, and advisors develop and grow their retirement businesses.

-• 10+ years developing a deep knowledge of Social Security and Medicare and how to think about making the best decisions before you push the button.
-My blog includes a number of helpful Social Security posts with more to come.
+• 20+ years developing a deep knowledge of Social Security and Medicare.
+I help lots of people think about making their best decisions before pushing the button.

-• 15+ years presenting retirement topics in a highly-engaging style to Baby Boomer and financial advisor audiences across the country.
+• 20+ years presenting retirement topics in a highly engaging style to Baby Boomers, GenXers, and financial advisor audiences across the country.

-• I’ve found, in general, that none of us Baby Boomers is so sure what retirement will mean.
-I enjoy sharing down-to-earth, practical information to help make the transition.
+• 200+ blog posts.
+I’ve found that in general, none of us Baby Boomers is so sure what retirement will mean.
+This blog is written to share down-to-earth, practical information to help you make a successful transition into your next 30 years.

-Send me your thoughts about how you will retire and what you are looking forward to when you have more time.
+Send me your thoughts on how you plan to retire and what you are looking forward to when you have more time.

 Start reinventing your retirement today!